Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: System Model And Problem Formulation

 The vector $\mathbf{p}_k(t)$ can be further written as $\mathbf{p}_k(t)=\left[p_{k1}(t),\ p_{k2}(t), \ \cdots, \ p_{kn}(t), \ \cdots, \ p_{kN}(t)\right]^T$.

-Constraints (\ref{op1_c1}) and (\ref{op1_c2}) reflect that the processing frequency and transmit power of each vehicle must not exceed their corresponding maximum value.
-Constraint (\ref{op1_c3}) guarantees that the sum of occupied bandwidth for all vehicles is less than the available frequency bandwidth of the platooning system.
-Constraint (\ref{op1_c4}) ensures that all tasks generated by the vehicles can be completed within finite latency.
-Finally, constraint (17e) indicates that the OP of none of the vehicles exceeds a given threshold.
+Constraints (\ref{op1_c1}), (\ref{op1_c2}) and (\ref{op1_c4}) reflect that the processing frequency, transmit power and average energy consumption of each vehicle must not exceed their corresponding maximum value $f_m$, $P_0$, and $E_0$, respectively.
+Constraint (\ref{op1_c3}) guarantees that the sum of occupied bandwidth for all vehicles is less than or equal to the total available frequency bandwidth.